psanse/Bfilt/bin/readme.txt

-The toy.csp file is therefore: x 4 v 1 3
+The toy.csp file is therefore: x 4 v 1 3º
 v 2 3
 v 3 2
 v 4 3

 The first line x <NUM> indicates the number of layers, also the number of variables in the BCSP (in this case 4).
-The remaining lines, v <x> <y> indicate the size of the domains for each variable (layer in the graph), i.e.  v 1 3 reads that the first variable (x1 in the example) has 3 values.
+The remaining lines, v <x> <y> indicate the size of the domains for each variable (layer in the graph), i.e.,  v 1 3 reads that the first variable (x1 in the example) has 3 values.

 The DIMACS graph (toy-paper.clq) indicates the compatibility between two (variable, value) pairs.
 The first few lines are: